Sheamus: The League of Nations (2015–2016)

 In November, Sheamus competed in the tournament for the vacant WWE World Heavyweight Championship, being eliminated in the first round by Cesaro.
 At Survivor Series on 22 November, Sheamus cashed in his Money in the Bank contract and defeated newly crowned champion Roman Reigns, after he refused to shake hands with Triple H, to win the title, thus aligning with Triple H and The Authority.
 On the 30 November episode of Raw, Sheamus announced that he had formed his own stable called The League of Nations with Alberto Del Rio, Rusev and King Barrett, with the members of which having been born outside the United States, while remaining associated with the Authority.
 In addition, he proclaimed his championship reign as "Sheamus 5:15", a play on Austin 3:16 and Reigns' short-lived title reign of five minutes and 15 seconds.

 At TLC: Tables, Ladders and Chairs on 13 December, Sheamus defeated Reigns in a Tables, Ladders and Chairs match after interference from The League of Nations.
 After the match, Reigns attacked Sheamus and Triple H. This resulted in a rematch the following night on Raw for the title with the stipulation that Reigns would be fired should he lose.
-Despite interference from chairman Mr. McMahon, Sheamus lost the title, ending his reign at 22 days.
+Despite interference from the chairman Mr. McMahon, Sheamus lost the title, ending his reign at 22 days.
 On the 4 January 2016 episode of Raw, he failed to regain the title from Reigns with McMahon as special guest referee.
 On 24 January, Sheamus entered the Royal Rumble at number 29, where he made to the final four, before being eliminated by Reigns.